 This project is a historical biography of Charles E. Bedaux (1886-1944), a renowned interwar efficiency consultant and friends with elite business, government and espionage circles in Europe and America.
 Many prestigious publications wrote about Bedaux, including Fortune, the Harvard Business Review, The Economist, The New Yorker and the New York Times.
+Even Vogue.

 A wealthy, powerful, deceptive, and infuriatingly mercurial man, he has been called many things: from an ‘arbiter between capital and labor’, a ‘capitalist monster’, ‘synonymous with gross industrial tyranny’ and a ‘Mephistophelean little Franco-American efficiency expert’, to a ‘fascist bloodsucker’, ‘the Devil’, and even the ‘most dangerous man in Western Europe’.